nBhabish/US-Natural-Gas-Demand-Forecast/README.md

 # Post-Forecast Diagnostics

-- We decided to plot in-sample and out-of-sample residuals for all the models to see if we were able to capture patterns from the data.
+- In order to assess the ability of the models to capture patterns in the data, we plotted the in-sample and out-of-sample residuals for all the models.
+This analysis allowed us to examine the discrepancies between the actual values and the predictions made by the models.
+By observing the residuals, we could identify any remaining patterns or systematic deviations that were not accounted for by the models.

 <img src = "01_plots/residual_in_sample.png">